Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 applied = vs. theoric. practical.
 Not always need to be an expert / scientist / priest.
-Applying (citizen, engineer, lay) is complementary and can be, at times, more useful/concrete than expertise ("perché") asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! assumptions -- faulty at the table or on the table? attention attention -- economy
+Applying (citizen, engineer, lay) is complementary and can be, at times, more useful/concrete than expertise ("perché") asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! assumptions -- faulty at fault = you caused the accident or damage, or someone else did but you couldn't identify them and provide their details at the table or on the table? attention attention -- economy